-Raised in Virginia, Maxfield learned to fly for the Air Force before changing course and pursuing arboriculture.
-He graduated with a degree in horticulture from South Seattle College and became an ISA Certified Arborist in 2018.
-Maxfield has worked for the National Forest Service as a trail crew, as a crew leader and climber for Barltett’s South Seattle branch, and supported local ecological restoration efforts with Garden Cycles.
-Outside of work, Maxfield acts as a forest steward in Beacon Hill for the Green Seattle Partnership and enjoys snacking on cheese and spending time with his wife and their cats and dog.
+Raised in Virginia, Maxfield was an officer in the Air Force before changing course and pursuing arboriculture.
+He graduated with a certificate in horticulture from South Seattle College and became an ISA Certified Arborist in 2020.
+Maxfield has worked for the National Forest Service as a trail crew and as a climber for another tree care company.
+He developed an interest in ecological restoration while working for Garden Cycles and has served as a forest steward in Beacon Hill for the Green Seattle Partnership since 2019.
+Outside of work, Maxfield enjoys snacking on cheese, reading, and spending time with his wife and their cats and dog.

-Favorite trees: Gary Oak (Quercus garryana) and Bigleaf Maple (Acer macrophyllum)
+Favorite trees: Garry Oak (Quercus garryana) and Bigleaf Maple (Acer macrophyllum)

 Sean Gaddis, who signed onto the Seattle Tree Care team in 2020, is a plant lover hailing from Columbus, Ohio.
 He runs a small gardening business on the side, and also works as a King County Master Gardener, the Washington State University’s volunteer force of research-based and environmentally-friendly horticulture experts.
 Through that program and his own company, Sean educates his community about science-based gardening practices that often include tree management.
 When asked what his favorite tree was, he couldn’t pick just one!
 When Sean isn’t working or contributing to his community, he enjoys gardening (of course!) and knitting.